heremaps/xyz-documentation/docs/api/devguide/spatialsearch.md

 The easiest way for providing a search Geometry is submitting it via a POST-Request.

-### Referencing an existing Geometry for a spatial search
+### Referencing an existing Geometry for a Spatial Search

-Another way to provide a search Geometry is to read it from a existing Feature, which is stored in a XYZ-Space were you have access to.
+Another way to provide a search Geometry is to read it from a existing Feature, which is stored in a XYZ-Space that you have access to.
 This is recommended if your search Geometry is a really complex one, or if you want to store frequently used Geometries for spatial searches.

-### Extend spatial search
+### Extend Spatial Search

 You can combine the spatial search requests with defining: